ucf-icorps/ucf-i-corps-syllabus-4-week/chapter1/pre-workshop.md

 * Develop a list of planned expenditures, totaling $2,550

-  * Planned expenditures may include travel, events, materials and supplies

-  * Events include trade shows, conferences, or any other event where you may gather valuable customer feedback
+  * See [allowable expenses](./allowable-expenses.md) section, on what you may spend I-Corps funds on